hjbar/stage_m1/README.md

-  performs random generation of programs with a custom effect system, that determines if a given sub-expression performs an observable side-effect or not -- to only generate terms will a deterministic evaluation order.
+  performs random generation of programs with a custom effect system, that determines if a given sub-expression performs an observable side-effect or not -- to only generate terms with a deterministic evaluation order.
 Could one extend the inference engine to also check that the program is deterministic in this sense, and thus replace the custom-built program generator used in this work?